 Here’s one tip for avoiding last-minute pressure from the defense to cave into a secrecy agreement: Be proactive.
 Tell the defense counsel at some appropriate point – such as with any settlement demand letter or in a pre-mediation communication – that you will not agree to secrecy because of the ethical issues.
 This can be one item on a list of settlement conditions.

-Pat Malone is an extremely well respected lawyer who not only gets great results for his client, but also graciously spends a lot of time helping other personal injury lawyers.
-I also agree with his premise: there is doubt doubt that confidential settlements make it harder for the next plaintiff.
-This also make the company less accountable, too, in the big picture.
+Pat Malone is an extremely well-respected lawyer who not only gets great results for his client but also graciously spends a lot of time helping other personal injury lawyers.
+I also agree with his premise: there is doubt that confidential settlements make it harder for the next plaintiff.
+This also makes the company less accountable, too, in the big picture.